 More harm than good?

-The researchers may have done more harm than good to Genie.
-Some question whether the constant tests hampered her recovery.
+There are concerns that the researchers who worked with Genie may have caused her more harm than good.
+Some people question whether the constant testing may have hindered her recovery.

-Genie was staying with Jean Butler, a researcher, at the time.
-Butler quarantined Genie during a measles outbreak and kept her away from other scientists.
-Butler was obsessed with Genie and had expressed to her colleagues her desire to be compared to Helen Keller’s renowned teacher, Anne Sullivan.
-Butler even applied for Genie’s foster care, but the court denied his request.
+At one point, Genie was living with researcher Jean Butler, who quarantined her during a measles outbreak and kept her away from other scientists.
+Butler was very invested in Genie and had expressed her desire to be compared to Anne Sullivan, Helen Keller’s renowned teacher.
+Butler even applied to become Genie’s foster parent, but her request was denied by the court.

-Without any conclusive results, the case study lost funding, and Genie was placed in foster care by the state.
+Despite conducting numerous tests, the researchers were unable to arrive at any conclusive results.
+As a result, funding for the case study was cut, and Genie was placed in foster care by the state.

 Genie never learned to communicate